+Here is an interactive map of the works in Our Valley Speaks, zoom in to see the works and click on the icon to see a trailer of the video.
 For the past year, we have been working on an exhibition for the Sanpete Valley in central Utah.
 This has been an ambitious project.
-We wanted to allow artists from all over the west to learn about the culture, climate, and history of this valley and then create site-specific works.
-We have not been disappointed. … Continue reading Our Valley Speaks: A Sanpete Experience (the artworks)
+We … Continue reading Our Valley Speaks: A Sanpete Experience (the artworks)

 The Popwalk app has been used in art and art history instruction in many ways.
 It is a powerful tool for helping art students to understand principles of art and site-specificity.
 We have received a lot of questions from instructors about how Popwalk might be used in this setting.
 We have made a broad list … Continue reading Using Popwalk to Teach